 The SMTP (Simple Mail Transfer Protocol) section is where you must configure your e-mail server settings.
 To have the unit send e-mail or SMS Text messages, you need to set the SMTP Server name and the Return e-mail Address.
-If your SMTP server requires authentication then check the Security Enabled box box and fill-in the Username and Password (if required).
-The WEB600 also allows you to change the SMTP port number (25 is the default) in the event that your internet service provider is using a non-standard port.
+If your SMTP server requires authentication then check the Security Enabled box and fill-in the Username and Password (if required).
+The WEB600 also allows you to change the SMTP port number in the event that your internet service provider is using a nonstandard port.
+Port 25 is the standard port number but 587 is also becoming more common as well.